'"An old man dies. A young girl lives. A fair trade."

 - Sulia Gaudeamus does this in the Fatal Fury motion picture, stabbing herself in the chest to use her Psychic Link with her older brother and current Big Bad, Laocorn, to the group's advantage so they can de-brainwash him.

-- Touched upon in Sailor Moon when one of the Seven Great Youma, while still human and able to predict the future, makes a plan to go to an amusement park with the love of his life for the last time before ending his life to prevent the Dark Kingdom to gather all of them to combine their powers to kill the Senshi.
+- Touched upon in The Nineties Sailor Moon anime when one of the Seven Great Youma, while still human and able to predict the future, makes a plan to go to an amusement park with the love of his life for the last time before ending his life to prevent the Dark Kingdom to gather all of them to combine their powers to kill the Senshi.
 He was talked out of it though.

 - Invoked and then defied in Orphen Revenge.
 Licorice is a girl whose life and death can determine how a massive gambit from an Eldritch Abomination will develop or not, and both her Anti Villainous family and her True Companions are fighting it out.
 She then takes a piece of a broken sword and says that since they're fighting for her, she will cut her own throat and keep them from fighting to the death because of her.
 Right when she's about to kill herself, however, Cleao's magical pet Lucky uses his powers to vanish the weapon away and undo Licorice's desperate gambit.